Fe (Armenian)

-Fe, or Feh (majuscule Ֆ; minuscule ֆ; ֆե; Classical Armenian: ֆէ; IPA: [fɛ]) is the 39th letter of the reformed Armenian alphabet and the 38th letter of the Classical Armenian alphabet.
+Fe, or Feh (majuscule Ֆ; minuscule ֆ; Reformed orthography: ֆե; Classical orthography: ֆէ; IPA: [fɛ]) is the 39th letter of the reformed Armenian alphabet and the 38th letter of the Classical Armenian alphabet.
 It does not have a numerical value meaning, as it was not among the original Mashtotsian letters.

 Usage

 Fe is used to represent the voiceless labiodental fricative /f/.

 Contrary to the first 36 letters of the Armenian alphabet, Fe and O were added to the original alphabet in the 11th century.

 In the ISO 9985 standard, the letter is transliterated as "f".